What to do with a song in Spanish class

 If you have been reading here for any length of time you know I love to use authentic music in my Spanish classes.
 I love using music so much that I have weekly routines built in to make sure to incorporate what many students have told me is there favorite part of Spanish class, music.
 But, what if you want to mix it up?
 Here are some ideas of what to do with a song in Spanish class.

-Música miércoles (class starter)
+Música miércoles (class starter with song in Spanish)

 This year my friend Emily Huff reminded me of something I had been meaning to try for a while from Martina Bex, Cantaninja.
 You can get the full info here, but basically a student gets to yell “cantaninja” at some point during class.
 (We decide in advance who will be the cantaninja for that week or day & they also get to wear my headband I got while in Japan).
 At that time everyone stops what they are doing and watches or dances to a music video in Spanish.
 This is just for pure enjoyment and a brain break.
 Students just pick from my huge list of songs or dance play list.

-Time Filler (end of class)
+Time Filler (end of class song in Spanish)

 Do you ever have five to ten minutes left at the end of class that you want to fill with something worthwhile?
 You can always show an appropriate music video to expose students to new music, or let them request a class favorite as a reward.
 Getting students hooked on authentic music is always worthwhile.
 My favorite is when they come back to class telling me they added music from class to their Spotify play list.

-Use music as your lesson
+Use Song in Spanish as your lesson

 Use the Movie talk technique with a music video as a short film.
 This can be done by muting the audio, and describing what is happening using comprehensible Spanish while pausing many times.
 You will want to warn students in advance that you will be pausing, so they are prepared for the interruptions.
 It is also helpful to first do a reading using what you will be saying, as well as describing using screen shots from the video.
 In Spanish, you can then discuss student predictions to what they will see and hear during the song.
 Finally, watch the music video with sound, and see if the class predictions were true.

-Dig Deep with a Song
+Dig Deep with a Song in Spanish

-Ideas BEFORE watching a music video
+Ideas BEFORE watching a music video in Spanish

 - Watch the video without any sound and predict what it is about